mostafa4adel/Library-Management-System/README.md

    - Description: Searches for books based on the provided query parameters.
    - Middleware: Checks if the requester is an admin or a borrower.
    - Handler: `book_handler.get_books`
+   - Headers:
+     - `Authorization`: Bearer token (String, required) can be from admin or borrower
+   - Response: A status of 200 and a JSON array containing the matching books.
+Example:
+     ```json
+     [
+       {
+         "id": 1,
+         "title": "Book Title",
+         "author": "Book Author",
+         "ISBN": "123-4567890123",
+         "available_quantity": 10,
+         "shelf_located": "A1"
+       },
+       ...
+     ]
+     ```

 2. `GET /api/book/:id`
    - Description: Retrieves a book by its ID.
    - Middleware: Checks if the requester is an admin or a borrower.
    - Handler: `book_handler.get_book`
+   - Headers:
+     - `Authorization`: Bearer token (String, required)
+   - Response: A status of 200 and a JSON object containing the book's details.
+Example:
+     ```json
+     {
+       "id": 1,
+       "title": "Book Title",
+       "author": "Book Author",
+       "ISBN": "123-4567890123",
+       "available_quantity": 10,
+       "shelf_located": "A1"
+     }
+     ```

 3. `POST /api/book`
    - Description: Creates a new book.
    - Middleware: Checks if the requester is an admin.
    - Handler: `book_handler.create_book`
+   - Headers:
+     - `Authorization`: Bearer token (String, required)
+   - Request Body:
+     - `title`: The title of the book (String, required)
+     - `author`: The author of the book (String, required)
+     - `ISBN`: The ISBN of the book (String, required)
+     - `available_quantity`: The available quantity of the book (Number, required)
+     - `shelf_located`: The shelf location of the book (String, required)
+   - Response: A status of 201 and a JSON object containing a success message.
+Example:
+     ```json
+     {
+       "id": 1,
+       "title": "Book Title",
+       "author": "Book Author",
+       "ISBN": "123-4567890123",
+       "available_quantity": 10,
+       "shelf_located": "A1"
+     }
+     ```

 4. `PUT /api/book/:id`
    - Description: Updates a book by its ID.
    - Middleware: Checks if the requester is an admin.
    - Handler: `book_handler.update_book`
+   - Headers:
+     - `Authorization`: Bearer token (String, required)
+   - Request Body:
+     - `title`: The new title of the book (String, optional)
+     - `author`: The new author of the book (String, optional)
+     - `ISBN`: The new ISBN of the book (String, optional)
+     - `available_quantity`: The new available quantity of the book (Number, optional)
+     - `shelf_located`: The new shelf location of the book (String, optional)
+   - Response: A status of 200 and a JSON object containing a success message.
+Example:
+     ```json
+     {
+       "message": "Book updated successfully"
+     }
+     ```

 5. `DELETE /api/book/:id`
    - Description: Deletes a book by its ID.
    - Middleware: Checks if the requester is an admin.
    - Handler: `book_handler.delete_book`
+   - Headers:
+     - `Authorization`: Bearer token (String, required)
+   - Response: A status of 200 and a JSON object containing a success message.
+Example:
+     ```json
+     {
+       "message": "Book deleted successfully"
+     }
+     ```

 ### Logs Endpoints: